KSAL-FM

+History

-The station first went on the air in May 1989 as KCVS, programming religious music.
-Then, in 1994, John K. Vanier and Jerry Hinrikus, dba EBC, Inc. would buy KCVS and change the call letters to KZBZ.
-This was accompanied by a format switch to adult contemporary as its slogan became "Breezy 104.9."
-Broadcast studios were established on south Ohio street.
-Then in 1999 KZBZ changed format again to Hot AC, brandishing the new slogan "The BUZZ."
-By this time studios had moved to the Townsite Building on north Santa Fe in downtown Salina.
-Morris Communications would later acquire the station in January 2004 and flipped the format to classic hits on May 2, 2005.
-Around this time the call letters changed to KSAL-FM.
+The station first went on the air on October 7, 1988, as KCVS, programming religious music.
+Then, in March 1994, John K. Vanier and Jerry Hinrikus, doing business as EBC, Inc., would buy KCVS and change the call letters to KZBZ.
+This was accompanied by a format switch to adult contemporary as its moniker became "Breezy 104.9."
+(KCVS would move to 91.7 MHz around this time.)
+Broadcast studios were established on South Ohio Street.
+In mid-1999, KZBZ changed format again to hot AC, brandishing the new name "The Buzz 104.9".
+By this time, studios had moved to the Townsite Building on North Santa Fe in downtown Salina.
+Morris Communications would later acquire the station in January 2004, and flipped the format to classic hits on May 2, 2005.
+Around this time, the call letters changed to KSAL-FM.

 In 2015, Morris would sell its Salina Media Group to Alpha Media, who would spin the station off to Rocking M Media the following year.
 In October 2019, Rocking M co-owner Christopher Miller announced he would spin off KSAL-FM, KSAL and KYEZ into a new group called Meridian Media, while Meridian would operate KVOB and KZUH under a local marketing agreement.
 The sale was approved and consummated the following year.